alexDarcy/google-abook/README.md

 * g++ (tested with 4.9.1) or clang++ (3.5.0)

 ## Usage

-Build with `make`.
-If Boost is not at a standard location, use instead
+If Boost is not at a standard location, set the `BOOST_DIR` environment variable :

+    export BOOST_DIR=/home/myboost

+### Google contacts to abook
+Export your contacts to a csv file from the website using the "Google contacts" format.
+Rename it to `google_csv` if needed.
+Then convert to abook with :

-    make BOOST_DIR==/home/myboost
+    make

+This converts the input file into UTF-8 (`google_convert_csv`) and outputs the abook file (`addressbook`).

-Convert your abook to google contacts with :
+### Abook to google contacts

-    ./consume-abook myabook mygoogle
+TODO

 ## Technical details
 ### Caveat
+1. We do not manage duplicate contacts, so you will have to merge them before the import.

+2. If you have weird data in some fields, you have to clean up before the import.

-Due to the difference in format, some fields will be lost.
+3. Due to the difference in format, some fields will be lost.
 At the moment, only the abook to google contact conversion is available so the loss only occurs when there are more than 3 emails in the abook file.

-The abook format was found empirically, so I may have missed some fields.
+4. The abook format was found empirically, so I may have missed some fields.
 Also, there is no single phone representation so local numbers (03...) and international numbers (+337....) can be mixed.